-In rendering court decisions, all courts apply the judicial doctrine of stare decisis.
+Answer: In rendering court decisions, all courts apply the judicial doctrine of stare decisis.
 This doctrine means that a court will rule consistently with (a) its previous rulings (i.e., unless, due to evolving interpretations of the tax law over time, they decide to overturn an earlier decision) and (b) the rulings of higher courts with appellate jurisdiction (i.e., the courts their cases are appealed to).
 The implication of stare decisis is that a Circuit Court will abide by Supreme Court rulings and its own rulings, whereas a trial level court will abide by Supreme Court rulings, its respective Circuit Court's rulings, and its own rulings.
-For example, a district court in California would follow 9th Circuit and Supreme Court rulings as well as the court's own rulings.
+For example, a district court in California would follow 9th Circuit and Supreme Court rulings as well as the court's ov rulings.

 The doctrine of stare decisis presents a special problem for the Tax Court because it appeals to different Circuits based on the taxpayer's residence.
 To implement the doctrine of stare decisis, the Tax Court applies the Golsen rule.
-The Golsen rule simply states that the Tax Court will abide by the Circuit court's rulings that has appellate jurisdiction for a case.
+The Golsen rule simply states that the Tax Court will abide by the Circuit Court's rulings that has appellate jurisdiction for a case.
 The implication of the Golsen rule is that the Tax Court may issue conflicting opinions in different Circuits and thus, most likely explains the differing Tax Court decisions that Raul located.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.
-Level of Difficulty: 3 Haro Topic: Tax Law Sources 104.
-Rebecca is at a loss.
+104) Rebecca is at a loss.
 A new tax law was recently passed, and she needs to get a better understanding of why the tax law was passed and the intent of the law from an official authority.
 Describe what authorities may be especially helpful to Rebecca and why she can't find many authorities that discuss the new law.

-The House Ways and Means Committee, Senate Finance Committee, and Joint Conference Committee each produce a committee report that explains the current tax law, proposed change in the law, and justification for the change.
+Answer: The House Ways and Means Committee, Senate Finance Committee, and Joint Conference Committee each produce a committee report that explains the current tax law, proposed change in the law, and justification for the change.
 These committee reports are considered "statutory" sources of the tax law and may be very useful in interpreting tax law changes and understanding Congressional intent.
 This is especially important after new legislation has been enacted because, with the exception of the Code, there will be very little authority interpreting the new law (i.e., no judicial or administrative authorities because of the time it takes for the new law to be litigated or for the IRS to issue interpretative guidance - e.g., regulations, etc.).